dapperAuteur/kys-rag/blog-posts/00-KYS RAG Intro to Step 003/02-KYS RAG Step 002.md

 #### **Step 2.1: Create a New Python Project**
 1. Open Visual Studio Code.
-2. In the terminal, create a new folder for your project and navigate to it:
+2. In the terminal, create a new folder for our project and navigate to it:
    ```bash
    mkdir science-decoder
    cd science-decoder
    ```

-3. Create a Python virtual environment (this keeps your libraries organized):
+3. Create a Python virtual environment (this keeps our libraries organized):
    ```bash
    python -m venv env
    source env/bin/activate  # Use "env\Scripts\activate" on Windows
    ```

 4. Open a new file called `main.py` inside the folder.
-This will be your backend's starting point.
+This will be our backend's starting point.

 ---

 #### **Step 2.2: Set Up FastAPI**
-1. In `main.py`, write the following code to start your FastAPI app:
+1. In `main.py`, write the following code to start our FastAPI app:
    ```python
    from fastapi import FastAPI